yousefelassal/quote-cron/README.md

 > One's friends are that part of the human race with which one can be human.

 > Aerodynamically the bumblebee shouldn't be able to fly, but the bumblebee doesn't know that, so it goes on flying anyway.

+> The greatest discovery of our generation is that human beings can alter their lives by altering their attitudes of mind.
+As you think, so shall you be.